yschroe/chessalyzer.js/README.md

 ## Built-in

-chessalyzer.js comes with three built-in trackers, available from the `Chessalyzer.Tracker` object:
+chessalyzer.js comes with three built-in trackers, which can be directly imported into your script:

-`Tracker.Game`:
+`GameTracker`:

 -   `result`
     An object which counts the results of the tracked games.
 Contains the keys `white`, `draw` and `black`